Huckiel7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- Readme for task 0, Write a function that fills memory with a constant byte
+Creating a readme for task 1, Write a function that copies memory area